-The author discusses the CEO succession introducing the psychological differences of type one and type two CEOs.
+The author discusses CEO succession introducing the psychological differences between type one and types two CEOs.

 I didn’t find it either relevant or helpful in relation to CEO succession.

-Horowitz keeps it real when he says that there is no one solution for difficult situation and difficult questions.
+Horowitz keeps it real when he says that there is no one solution for difficult situations and difficult questions.

 I like that approach of keeping it real instead of trying to play the oracle.

 I liked a lot Horowit’s attitude of talking straight while still being ethical.

 Good stuff (and looks like it works too).

 There is some good psychology here.
 I particularly liked his mention of employees who can start working against the organization when they are natural rebels.

 That stuff is true and deep and I haven’t seen it anywhere else.